NCAR/vast/content/what-we-do/_index.md

 ---
-title: "Visualization and Analysis Software Team"
+title: "What we do"
 date: 2022-04-22T00:00:00+06:00
-description : "VAST is ..."
+description : "VAST does ..."
 purpose : "..."
 small_group: "..."
 second_title: "..."